Clams and Mussels in Garlic Butter White Wine Sauce will take you straight to the beach. The light, yet extremely flavorful broth can’t be beat.

 - 1 lemon

-- Melt 1 tablespoon margarine in wide bottomed pot
+Melt 1 tablespoon butter in wide bottomed saute pan

 - Add onions, and saute over medium-low heat until onions are light golden brown.
 Remove onions and set aside.

-- Add remaining margarine, plus olive oil.
-When margarine has melted, add garlic and cook until fragrant, 2-3 minutes.
+Add remaining butter, plus avocado or olive oil.
+When butter has melted, add garlic and cook until fragrant, 2-3 minutes.

 - Add white wine and red pepper flakes.
 Bring to low boil